ibexa/documentation-developer/docs/pim/pim_guide.md

 ## What is PIM

-PIM is a Product Information Management module that lets you create, configure and manage products, their specifications, assets, variants and prices, as well as group products into categories and catalogs.
+PIM is a Product Information Management module that lets you create, configure and manage products, their specifications, assets, variants, and prices, but also group products into categories and catalogs.

 ## Availability